-Senate poised to confirm Biden Pentagon nominee with Russia expertise despite Hawley effort to slow the process
+Senate confirms Biden Pentagon nominee with Russia expertise despite Hawley’s effort to slow the process

 Hawley delayed not only Wallander’s confirmation, but also that of another Pentagon nominee — David Honey, who has been chosen by Biden to be the deputy undersecretary for research and engineering.

-Honey’s nomination cleared a procedural hurdle on another strong bipartisan vote of 93-to-3.
-Confirmation votes were expected later in the day on both Wallander and Honey.

 Hawley’s delaying tactics forced Senate Majority Leader Charles E. Schumer (D-N.Y.) to file a cloture motion Monday night to accelerate debate and bring the nominations to the full Senate floor.
+After two procedural votes at midday, the Senate confirmed Wallander and then confirmed Honey on a 94-to-1 vote.
+Hawley was the lone dissenter.

-Hawley’s move angered several Democrats, including Schumer.
+Hawley’s delaying tactics angered several Democrats, including Schumer.

 “Intentionally delaying the confirmation of a qualified expert on Russian affairs at a time like this is supremely reckless,” Schumer said Wednesday, adding that Hawley’s actions are “making the American people less safe.”